berndporr/ICO-learning/README.md

 ## Demo
-To get a feeling what ICO learning does there is a demo application.
+To get a feeling what ICO learning does there is a demo application (commandline / terminal).
 There are 3 different demo options.

 ### Single filter and single weight in the predictive path